Small Area Estimation of Inequality Measures using Mixtures of Beta: Inequality Measures

 \subsection{Variance Estimation}

-The sampling variances of complex survey estimators has been estimated from the data following a two steps strategy as in \citet{Fabrizi2011}.
+The sampling variances of complex survey estimators have been estimated from the data following a two steps strategy as in \citet{Fabrizi2011}.
 As a first step, we performed a proper bootstrap procedure developed taking into account the complex sampling design \citep{fabrizi2020functional, Denicolo2021}, using 1,000 bootstrap samples.
-Secondly, the raw bootstrap estimates have been smoothed via a Generalized Variance Function (GVF) approach in order to reduce the sampling error induced by small sample sizes.
+Secondly, the bootstrap estimates have been smoothed via a Generalized Variance Function (GVF) approach in order to mitigate the uncertainty of sampling variances induced by small sample sizes.

 The definition of a GVF smoothing model needs assumptions on the shape of the variance function for such inequality estimators.
-Thus, in the spirit of what was done by \citet{Fabrizi2016} for the Gini index, we derived the variance function of Relative Theil and Atkinson index (for any $\varepsilon)$ under specific simplifying conditions, such as the usual log normality assumption of income variable.
-Gini index result, as well as our following derivations for the other measures, has been directly incorporated in the GVF model.
+Thus, in the spirit of what was done by \citet{Fabrizi2016} for the Gini index, we derived the variance function of Relative Theil and Atkinson index (for any $\varepsilon)$ under specific simplifying conditions, such as the usual log normality assumption of income variable and $srs$ setting.
+Indeed, closed-form results for the complex survey case are hard to obtain for non-linear statistics, such as the ones we are dealing with, due to the correlation among observations.
+The Gini index result, as well as our following derivations for the other measures, has been directly incorporated into the GVF model.

 Before moving to the variance function derivation, let us introduce the partition of the population $\mathcal{U}$ into $D$ small domains, such as each domain $d$ has population size $N_d$, with $N=\sum_{d=1}^D N_d$, and samples $\mathcal{S}_{iid}$ and $\mathcal{S}$ are subsequently partitioned into $D$ subsamples of size $n_d$ and $\tilde{n}_d$ respectively, for $d=1, \dots, D$, with $n=\sum_{d=1}^D n_d$ and $\tilde{n}=\sum_{d=1}^D \tilde{n}_d$.